 THE EFFECTS OF SEMEN ANALYSIS ON TREATMENT

-The purpose of sophisticated semen analysis testing is first to identify if a man has issues that are contributing to the couple’s infertility.
+The purpose of sophisticated semen analysis testing is to identify if a man has issues that are contributing to the couple’s infertility.

 Those men with poor semen analyses whose conditions are not treatable may still have the option of using advanced reproductive techniques to achieve a pregnancy.
 Even those men with no sperm in the ejaculate may be able to have some living sperm procured from them through other methods and achieve a pregnancy using advanced reproductive techniques.
 Those few men who produce absolutely no sperm at all will have this information in order that they can explore other options.